xauravww/xauravww-tg-userbot/readme.md

 - Lyrics Finder: Searches and provides lyrics for songs, especially popular and foreign ones.
 - Owner Commands: Special commands like "Stop" are restricted to the owner for security.
 - Latency Check: Use the "Ping" command to check the bot's responsiveness and uptime.
+- AI Image Generation: Use the "/gen" or "/gen2" command followed by a prompt to generate an AI image.

 ---